sagemath/trac_to_gh/Issue 745.md

 # Issue 745: update the version of FLINT that is in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/745

 Original creator: was